Finite fields whose members are the sum of a potent and a 5-potent: Introduction and Principal Tools

 \begin{conj} With the normal conditions, every element of the finite field $\F_q$ is a sum of a 5-potent and an $n$-potent only for the $(q,n)$ pairs $(3,2)$, $(5,2)$, $(5,3)$, $(7,4)$, $(9,3)$, $(9,5)$, $(13,5)$, $(13,7)$, $(17,9)$, $(25,9)$, $(25,13)$, $(29,15)$, $(41,21)$, $(49,25)$, $(53,27)$, $(73,37)$, $(81,41)$, and $(125,63)$. \end{conj}

 Explicit computations were undertaken for all $q\leq 10000$ by S.D.
 Cohen et al. The algorithm using Pari-gp \cite{Pari} can be found in Appendix of this paper or in \cite{Cohen}.
-Hence, if we can find an integer $M\leq 10000$ such that not every element of $\F_q$ can be the sum of a $5$-potent and an $n$-potent for all $q>M$, then the conjecture follows.
-In fact, in Section \ref{2} we will show that $M$ can be taken to be $2809$.
-Further, we obtain an upper bound for $q$ in General problem.
-It implies that, all solutions to General problem can be found algorithmically for a fixed $m$.
+Hence, if we can find an integer $M\leq 10000$ such that not every element of $\F_q$ can be the sum of a $5$-potent and an $n$-potent for all $q>M$, then the conjecture will follow.
+In fact, in Section \ref{2} we shall show that $M$ can be taken to be $2809$.
+Further, we obtain an upper bound for $q$ in General Problem.
+It manifestly implies that all solutions to General Problem can be found algorithmically for a fixed integer $m>1$.